Chart Color Schemes

 Agnes Water lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Agnes Water's population is estimated at around 3,363 as of Feb 2026.
 This reflects an increase of 634 people (23.2%) since the 2021 Census, which reported a population of 2,729 people.
 The change is inferred from the resident population of 3,306 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 205 validated new addresses since the Census date.
-This level of population equates to a density ratio of 83 persons per square kilometer, providing significant space per person and potential room for further development.
-Agnes Water's 23.2% growth since the 2021 census exceeded the SA4 region (6.8%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 86.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+This level of population equates to a density ratio of 83 persons per square kilometer.
+Agnes Water's 23.2% growth since the 2021 census exceeded the SA4 region (6.8%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 86.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking at population projections moving forward, a population increase just below the median of non-metropolitan areas nationally is expected, with the suburb expected to increase by 415 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Looking at population projections moving forward, a population increase just below the median of non-metropolitan areas nationally is expected.
+The suburb is expected to increase by 459 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.9% in total over the 17 years.

 Frequently Asked Questions - Population